 When you’re a kid, the big dilemma you face is whether to spend your allowance on candy or ice cream.
 When you’re a teen it becomes: do I go to university or take a year off and travel?
 Then when you hit adulthood it shifts to: do I continue to rent or do I buy?
-This is the question a lot of millennials are facing right now and if you happen to overhear them talking about it, you may hear them refer to the latter as “adulting.”
+The renting versus buying question is what a lot of millennials are facing right now and if you happen to overhear them talking about it, you may hear them refer to the latter as “adulting.”
 Choosing to buy a home is a very adult move, especially in this day and age.
 And while I’m sure it was for our parents’ generation too, it just seems that it is a dream that has become that much harder for young adults today to actually attain — especially for those of us living in Toronto.

-With Toronto having the highest rental prices in the country, this dilemma of rent versus buy is even more prevalent.
+With Toronto having the highest rental prices in the country, this dilemma of renting versus buying is even more prevalent.
 It’s harder to ignore the fact that by renting you’re literally throwing away tens of thousands of dollars a year.
 So is it better to keep paying the outrageously high price to rent in Toronto or should you use those same funds towards your very own home or condo instead?
 The truth is, there’s no right or wrong answer — it really depends on the individual.
 The two biggest factors to consider are whether or not you are financially and emotionally ready to buy.

 One of the benefits to renting is the flexibility.
 By renting, you’re not locked in to one place for years to come.
 Maybe a job opportunity comes up in another province or another country.
 If you’re renting, that’s an easy fix.

 If you picture yourself living in Toronto for the next five to ten years, I’d say that buying a property may be worth considering.
 Let’s be honest, even if you need to relocate for whatever reason you’re still able to rent out your property, earning you some extra income that can help pay down your mortgage.